xmos/fwk_rtos/modules/sw_services/device_control/host/libusb/Win32/README.txt

-To create the file libusb-1.0 follow the steps below on a Windows machine:
+To generate the files in this folder, use a Windows machine and follow the steps below:

   1. install VisualStudio 2022 tools
   2. download the libusb-1.0 source code from https://github.com/libusb/libusb/archive/refs/tags/v1.0.27.zip